kamaladeepthi/kamaladeepthi.github.io/_posts/2012-06-07-resplendent-singing.md

 ---
 layout: post
 title: "Resplendent Singing"
-author: "Velcheti Subrahmanyam"
-publication: "The Hindu"
+subtitle: "Velcheti Subrahmanyam (The Hindu) &bull; June 07, 2012"
-date: 2012-06-07
+date: "2012-06-07"
 categories: reviews
 ---

+> **Kamala Deepthi's vocal virtuoso created ripples.**

 In a much relief from the sultry and suffocating outside, warmth of melodic notes comforted the music aficionados as young vocalist Kasturi Kamala Deepthi's pliable voice lent remarkable expression to a string of ragas at Kalabharati in Visakhapatnam.